 Measuring student achievement relative to core content standards specific to each grade level is useful in determining whether a student has met the goals for that grade at a particular point in time.
 However, annual assessment of student achievement against grade level standards does not measure students' academic growth from year to year.
-This is why the New Jersey Department of Education has implemented the student growth percentile (SGP), a measure of student progress that compares changes in a student's NJ ASK scale score to changes in NJ ASK scores of other students with similar test score histories (achievement profiles).
+A student growth percentile (SGP) is a measure of student progress that compares changes in a student's statewide assessment's scale score to changes in the statewide assessment scores of other students with similar test score histories (achievement profiles).
 We refer to students with similar test score histories as academic peers.